This article contains affiliate links.

 Yap is one of four states in the Federated States of Micronesia (FSM), a group of islands in the Pacific Ocean located between the Philippines and Hawaii and south of the island of Guam, a US Territory.
+It is also one of the least visited countries in the world.
 The FSM is part of the archipelago of the Caroline Islands, a scattered group of islands that were included in a UN Trust Territory under US protection after WWII.
 Whereas many of them are still US territories and protectorates, the four states of Chuuk, Pohnpei, Yap and Kosrae form the FSM that drew a Constitution in 1979 and became an independent country in 1986.

 Palau also decided to be an independent country and used to be the world’s youngest country until South Sudan was formed in 2011.
 Their remoteness and the limited amount of travelers who visit, is the reason why I am fascinated by this part of the world.
 After having traveled through the South Pacific extensively, from the Solomon Islands to Vanuatu, Fiji, Samoa, Tonga, American Samoa, French Polynesia and The Cook Islands, I wanted to explore the North Pacific.
 Yap is the Micronesian state known for its culture and its traditions.
 It is believed to be mystical and to have the best preserved cultural values.
 Women walk around bare chested wearing grass skirts and traditional skills are all still very much part of Yapese life.
 A part of the main island even decided to remove the bridge connecting it to the rest of the land to limit any contact with civilization.
 Read on to find out what to do in Yap.

 - Where to stay